Clary sage oil has been used traditionally in the later stages of pregnancy for birth preparation and during

 There is very limited research on clary sage essential oil in pregnancy, as it has not yet caught the attention of researchers.
 However, the effects and benefits of clary sage oil in labour are well known amongst health practitioners through their own experiences with women and the understanding of aromatherapy.

-How do you use clary sage oil?
+How do you use clary sage oil for labour?

 Clary sage oil is very potent and should be used correctly to prevent hyper-stimulation or other side effects.
 There are several options on how to use clary sage oil to induce labour or during labour:-